 d.
 Demonstrate that the organization has available staff with the appropriate training and experience to conduct tests or that the applicant's proposed plan and budget (under Rating Factor 3) includes training and technical assistance for testing.
-If an applicant proposes complex testing, such as real estate sales, mortgage lending, homeowner's insurance, sexual orientation and gender identity, appraisal bias or discrimination that may result from source of income or criminal record policies when such discrimination may violate the FHA or substantially equivalent state or local fair housing laws, the applicant must describe its staff's specialized training and/or experience to complete the proposed testing activities.
+If an applicant proposes complex testing such as real estate sales, mortgage lending, homeowner's insurance, sexual orientation and gender identity and appraisal bias or discrimination that may result from source of income or criminal record policies when such discrimination may violate the FHA or substantially equivalent state or local fair housing laws, the applicant must describe its staff's specialized training and/or experience to complete the proposed testing activities.
 (Up to 4 points)

 (2) Organizational Experience (Up to 16 points).
-The applicant must describe the proposed project and the applicant organization's ability to complete the project within the grant period of performance.
+The applicant must describe the applicant organization's ability to complete the project within the grant period of performance.

 a.
-For the Continued Development Component: Show that the applicant organization has conducted past project(s) similar in scope and complexity (whether FHIP funded or not) to the project proposed or engaged in activities that, although not necessarily similar, are readily transferable to the proposed project, and include the results.
+For the Continued Development Component ONLY: Show that the applicant organization has conducted past project(s) similar in scope and complexity (whether FHIP funded or not) to the project proposed or engaged in activities that, although not necessarily similar, are readily transferable to the proposed project, and include the results of those projects.
 (Up to 4 points)

-For the Establishing New Organizations Component: Show that the applicant organization has the ability to conduct the project proposed or has engaged in activities that are readily transferable to the proposed project, and include the results.
+For the Establishing New Organizations Component: Show that the applicant organization has the ability to conduct the project proposed, or has engaged in activities that are readily transferable to the proposed project and include the results.
 (Up to 4 points)

 b.
 For both Components.
-Experience Promoting Racial Equity.
-Describe the organization's experience working with populations of the targeted area of need, including underserved communities and diverse populations that have faced discrimination and historic segregation, and demonstrate applicant has the experience and resources to effectively address the needs of underserved communities, particularly Black and Brown communities.
-This may include experience successfully working directly with such groups, experience designing or operating programs that equitably benefit such groups, experience soliciting, obtaining, and applying input from such groups when designing, planning, or implementing programs and activities, or experience successfully advancing racial equity in other ways.
+Describe the organization's experience working with populations of the targeted area of need, including underserved communities and diverse populations that have faced discrimination and historic segregation and demonstrate applicant has the experience and resources to effectively address the needs of underserved communities.
 (Up to 2 points)

 c.
-For Continued Development Component: Specify how FY2023 funds will enhance the applicant's capacity to conduct investigations, including systemic investigations, and how FY2023 funds will expand FHOI FHIP-funded activities or other fair housing enforcement activities toward increased housing discrimination investigations and other activities.
+For Continued Development Component ONLY: Specify how FY2024 funds will enhance the applicant's capacity to conduct investigations, including systemic investigations, and how FY2024 funds will expand FHOI FHIP-funded activities or other fair housing enforcement activities toward increased housing discrimination investigations and other activities.
 (Up to 2 points)

-For Establishing New Organizations Component: Specify how FY2023 funds will build the capacity of the sponsored organization to conduct investigations, including systemic investigations, and to engage in other enforcement related activities towards acquiring FHO and QFHO status.
+For Establishing New Organizations Component ONLY: Specify how FY2024 funds will build the capacity of the sponsored organization to conduct investigations, including systemic investigations, and to engage in other enforcement related activities towards acquiring FHO and QFHO status.
 (Up to 2 points)

 d.
-For Continued Development Component: Describe the organization's enforcement experience within the past year.
+For Continued Development Component ONLY: Describe the organization's enforcement experience within the past year.
 The narrative must include: (1) the number of complaints processed and a description of complaint outcomes, if any; (2) a description of investigative experience; (3) if applicable the applicant's plan to develop a fair housing testing program; (4) other enforcement-related experience that supports the organization's application to become a viable fair housing enforcement organization; and (5) a description of activities that further the enforcement objectives towards broad-based fair housing activities.
 Applicants must also describe how the organization is currently a full-service organization.
 (Up to 8 points)